aakware/aakware/README.md

 ### About Me

 I'm a College Student, and I like to code.
-Here are some of my featured projects you may like:
+Here are some of my featured projects you may be interested in:

 1. [Chess Platform](https://github.com/eritaakash/chess-platform): A Multiplayer & Invite-only place to play chess with friends.
 2. [Voice Assistant](https://github.com/eritaakash/voice-assistant): A Basic Python program that responds to voice commands.